Reason, Tradition, and the Good

 MacIntyre's Tradition-Constituted Reason and Frankfurt School Critical Theory

-Jeffery L. Nicholas is assistant professor of philosophy at Providence College.
+Jeffery L. Nicholas is associate professor of philosophy at Mount Angel Seminary.

-“Jeffery Nicholas has written an important and valuable book that invites its readers to discover the difficulties of late modern Western thought from the perspective of twentieth-century critical theory, and to consider a response to those difficulties drawn from the work of Alasdair MacIntyre and Charles Taylor.” — Christopher S. Lutz, Saint Meinrad Seminary and School of Theology
+“Jeffery Nicholas has written an important and valuable book that invites its readers to discover the difficulties of late modern Western thought from the perspective of twentieth-century critical theory, and to consider a response to those difficulties drawn from the work of Alasdair MacIntyre and Charles Taylor.” ~Christopher Stephen Lutz, Saint Meinrad Seminary and School of Theology